Nepali Leaders Network was founded on a simple belief: ambitious Nepalis shouldn’t have to grow alone.

 Let me tell you how…

-Meanwhile, I watched my friends from other diaspora communities thrive inside structured ecosystems that supported their growth, opened doors, and created belonging.
+I watched friends from other diaspora communities thrive inside structured ecosystems that supported their growth, opened doors, and created belonging.

-I always wondered why we, as Nepalis, didn’t have that.
+I kept wondering why we, as Nepalis, didn’t have something like that.

 Here’s actually a picture I found from back then…

-What started as one small mixer (check out the pic above!) in Boston formalized into NSA Boston, an organization hosting mixers, panels, hackathons, concert collaborations, and more.
+What started as one small mixer (check out the pic above!) grew into NSA Boston.

-Within 10 months, we had organized over 18 events, reaching more than 1,500 Nepalis across the U.S.
+Within 0 months, we organized over 0 events, reaching more than 0 Nepalis across the U.S.

 What began as one student mixer turned into a movement that started impacting lives.